 Can I list my event in the ARTS FIRST guide?

-Any event taking place on the Harvard campus between April 27-30 can be listed in the ARTS FIRST guide by filling out a publicity application.
-These events will also be posted to the OFA’s online event calendar in April.
+Any event taking place on the Harvard campus between April 29-May 2 can be listed in the ARTS FIRST guide by filling out a publicity application.
+Publicity applications will be posted on this page in October.
+These events will also be posted to the ARTS FIRST website in April.

 Is there funding available for ARTS FIRST events?

-Some funding is provided for selected Public Art projects in Harvard Yard.
+Some funding is provided for selected Public Art projects in Harvard Yard and the Smith Campus Center.
 ARTS FIRST Performance Fair performances are directly given a free venue, publicity, and production support, instead of funding.
-If your event requires additional support, consider applying for a Spring 2017 Term Project Grant.
+If your event requires additional support, consider applying for a Spring 2021 Project Grant.

 Who is eligible to present public art at ARTS FIRST?

-All Harvard undergraduate and graduate students are eligible to apply to present Public Art in Harvard Yard, including sculpture, installations, or installations with performance/video components.
+All Harvard undergraduate and graduate students are eligible to apply to present Public Art in Harvard Yard and the Smith Campus Center, including sculpture, installations, or installations with performance/video components.
 Selected projects are presented.

 All other Harvard affiliates (faculty, staff, alumni/ae) are welcome to reserve exhibition space for their artwork in another on-campus location.
 Feel free to contact us if you need assistance in finding a location to exhibit your artwork.